ugonnaagwu/practicechangeremote/Stretch topics/React-Bootstrap.md

 ##### TypeScript Errors

-When trying to use a general React UI library, watch for TypeScript compille to e-time errors.
+When trying to use a general React UI library, watch for TypeScript compile to e-time errors.
 You may be able to work around these by adjusting some of the tsconfig.json compiler options, like setting` "noImplicitAny": false`

 ##### Hooks